Don’t Fall into One of These 3 Positivity Traps

 Another way to frame this is that it’s all about feelings, rather than thoughts (which is admittedly confusing since we usually say, “positive thinking” rather than, “positive feeling”).
 So consider what you can do to find the feeling of what you’re looking for.
 You want to manifest more money?
 Actually, you want to feel more prosperous – the number in your bank account is just something that you think will help you feel that way.
 So what can help you feel more prosperous right now?
 Maybe a bubble bath, or mending the holes in your favorite jeans, washing your bedspread, or making your favorite dinner.
 Consider getting into the feeling as much as you possibly can, rather than simply seeing some sort of external result – and, almost certainly, the external results will follow.

 Have you encountered any perils or pitfalls of positive thinking?
-Please share in the comments!
+Or did this post inspire you to change anything about the way you approach it?
+Please share in the comments.